-- 10.1.
 The council will not maintain any form of cash float.
-All cash received must be banked intact.
-Any payments made in cash by the Clerk or RFO (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.) - a) Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment.
+Any payments made in cash by the RFO for example for postage or minor stationery items shall be refunded on a regular basis.

-- b) Cash income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations. - c) Payments to maintain the petty cash float shall be shown separately on any schedule of payments presented for approval.} - 11.
-Payment of salaries and allowances (NOT APPLICABLE TO THIS PC AT THE CURRENT TIME) - 11.1.
+11. Payment of salaries and allowances

+- 11.1.
 As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 11.2.
-Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 11.3.
-Salary rates shall be agreed by the council, or a duly delegated committee.
-No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council {or relevant committee}. - 11.4.
+Councillor's allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 11.3.
+Salary rates shall be agreed by the council.
+No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council. - 11.4.
 Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 11.5.
 Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 11.6.
 Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a payroll control account or other separate confidential record, with the total of such payments each calendar month reported in the cashbook.
-Payroll reports will be reviewed by [the finance committee] to ensure that the correct payments have been made. - 11.7.
+Payroll reports will be reviewed by the council to ensure that the correct payments have been made. - 11.7.
 Any termination payments shall be supported by a report to the council, setting out a clear business case.
 Termination payments shall only be authorised by the full council. - 11.8.
 Before employing interim staff, the council must consider a full business case.